robinrendle/robinrendle.com/_posts/2014-10-29-the-great-unbundling.md

 title: The Great Unbundling
 date: 2014-10-29 05:42:00 -07:00
 tags:
-- margueritte duras
-- reading
-- bookhops
-- featured
+  - personal
+extract:
-extract: Somehow I’ve found myself in a room bustling with all the languages of Europe—they’re mixing out in the dusty air around me; Dutch and German, Greek and French, others are arguing in Romanian (or perhaps Italian) whilst they nudge past their elderly counterparts, tourists speaking English.
+  Somehow I’ve found myself in a room bustling with all the languages of Europe—they’re mixing out in the dusty air around me; Dutch and German, Greek and French, others are arguing in Romanian (or perhaps Italian) whilst they nudge past their elderly counterparts, tourists speaking English.
 Although they all share their incompatible language with a neighbour, everyone around me can somehow communicate quite easily.
 update:
 city: Amsterdam
 country: The Netherlands
 ---